rocktronica/heartballoon.wedding/sections/registry.md

 ### Can I bring food or drinks?

 Absolutely, bring as much or as little as you'd like!
-We know some of you are amazing cooks, so feel free to show off your culinary skills too.
-And, remember, whatever you bring in, make sure you bring out. 🧑‍🍳
+We know some of you are amazing cooks, so feel free to show off your culinary skills too.🧑‍🍳

 ### Should I bring a chair?